 Need a print version?

-You can download a PDF of these instructions for $5.
+You can download an easy-to-print version of these instructions for $5.
 Your payment will be securely processed by PayPal, and you will receive a download link immediately.
+See a sample.